Identifying the Source of Information Spread in Networks via Markov Chains: Conversion Methods

 Note that the \textit{precise} brute force calculation outputs the values $(0.1315,0.2631,$ $0.4035,$ $0.2017)$, and thus it also determines that $v_3$ is the most likely source node.
-Furthermore, the correlation between the exact probabilities to $\Pi$ is $0.9966$.
+Furthermore, the correlation between the exact probabilities and $\Pi$ is $0.9966$.

-Returning to the example in Figure \ref{fig:simple_ex}, the corresponding Markov chain that is obtained by the self loops method is shown in figure \ref{fig simple self loops markov chain}, and the stationary distribution for this Markov chain is $\Pi=(0.25,$ $ 0.5,$ $ 0.167,$ $0.083)$.
+Returning to the example in Figure \ref{fig:simple_ex}, the corresponding Markov chain that is obtained by the self-loops method is shown in figure \ref{fig simple self loops markov chain}, and the stationary distribution for this Markov chain is $\Pi=(0.25,$ $ 0.5,$ $ 0.167,$ $0.083)$.
 That is, in this example the self-loops method finds the exact probabilities, since for every sub-graph of $G_N[A']$ there is at most one spanning out-tree.